-Chemical 100 (60)
+Chemical and Chemical-Computer Process Control 100 (66)

 Civil 110 (36)

 Civil-Environmental 30 (30)

-Computer 130 (45)
+Computer and Computer-Software Option 130 (71)

-Electrical (including Engineering Physics) 155 (32)
+Electrical and Engineering Physics 155 (42)

-Mechanical 160 (45)
+Mechanical 160 (68)

 Materials 25 (6)

 Mining 20 (5)

 Petroleum 30 (7)

 Entry to a specialized program is based on the student's academic performance in the first, or qualifying, year.
-All students in the qualifying year, and new applicants to the Faculty with previous postsecondary education, must submit a Second Year Engineering Program Selection Form (PSF) by the document deadline noted in \$12.
+All students in the qualifying year, and new applicants to the Faculty with previous postsecondary education, must submit a Second Year Engineering Program Selection Form (PSF) by the document deadline noted in §12.
 Forms are provided to qualifying year students in ENGG 101.
 Program Selection Forms are mailed to other applicants by the Registrar's Office on application.
-All applicants with previous postsecondary education must submit a PSF.
-Applicants who do not have sufficient transfer credit for a second-year program (to be determined by the Faculty) may be considered for a qualifying year.
+All applicants who do not have sufficient transfer credit for a second-year program (to be determined by the Faculty) may be considered for a qualifying year.